Joseph-ER/CV/README.md

 ## Joseph Edwards Rean

-Hi, I'm Joseph!
+Hi, I'm Joe!
 A new Software Developer from the Makers Academy Bootcamp.
 I absolutely love that my new life is problem solving through code!
 What I really love about tech is how flexible it really is; for every single problem I've come across I've found multiple different ways to solve the issue in varying comlexities!

 ## Projects